Kristinita/SashaSublime/README.md

 ### Hub

-I reccomend use [Hub](https://hub.github.com/) — a command-line wrapper for git that makes you better at GitHub.
+I recommend use [Hub](https://hub.github.com/) — a command-line wrapper for git that makes you better at GitHub.

 If you use Hub, `Preferences` → `Browse Packages...` → in this folder open terminal, preferable to you, and run command: